Welcome

 Monte Carlo simulations are a computational technique for investigating how well something works, or for investigating what might happen in a given circumstance.
 When we write a simulation, we are able to control how data are generated, which means we can know what the “right answer” is.
 Then, by repeatedly generating data and then applying some statistical method that data, we can assess how well a statistical method works in practice.

-Monte Carlo simulations are an essential tool of inquiry for quantitative methodologists and students of statistics, useful both for small-scale or informal investigations and for formal methodological research.
 In this monograph, we aim to provide an introduction to the logic and mechanics of designing simulation studies, using the R programming language.
 Our focus is on simulation studies for formal research purposes (i.e., as might appear in a journal article or dissertation) and for informing the design of empirical studies (e.g., power analysis).
 That being said, the ideas of simulation are used in many different contexts and for many different problems, and we believe the overall concepts illustrated by these “conventional” simulations readily carry over into all sorts of other types of use, even statistical inference!
+Our focus is on the best practices of simulation design and how to use simulation to be a more informed and effective quantitative analyst.
+In particular, we try to provide a guide to designing simulation studies to answer questions about statistical methodology.

 Mainly, this book gives practical tools (i.e., lots of code to simply take and repurpose) along with some thoughts and guidance for writing simulations.
 We hope you find it to be a useful handbook to help you with your own projects, whatever they happen to be!